tomhartnett/sleekible/_posts/2023-02-18-searchmoji-update.markdown

 ![Screenshot of SearchMoji Core Data model designer in Xcode](/assets/searchmoji-core-data-model.png)

 [As I wrote last year](/2022/06/01/searchmoji-returns-to-app-store), I put some effort into streamlining this metadata "ingestion" process.
-I found some emoji data files[^2] provided by Unicode and wrote a command-line executable in Swift to parse those files and create the Core Data database for me.
+I found some emoji data files[^2] provided by the [Unicode Consortium](https://home.unicode.org/about-unicode/) and wrote a command-line executable in Swift to parse those files and create the Core Data database for me.

-This year was the first time I would test the ease with which I could add new emojis simply by updating those Unicode data files with new versions.
+This year was the first time I could test the ease with which I could add new emojis simply by updating those Unicode data files with new versions.
 I'm pleased to say the process was pretty smooth.
-I have a readme file in the command-line project that provides a list of the input files (provided by Unicode.org) and other info about running the program.
+I have a readme file in the command-line project that provides a list of the input files (provided by Unicode) and other info about running the program.
 The hardest parts were finding the updated versions of the input files and interpreting the command-line program's output (to determined if it worked or not!).
 But, the program ran without issues on the first attempt.
 I was then able to output a new Core Database, add it to the app, and test the app in the simulator.
 The whole process took less than an hour.

 ![Screenshot of SearchMoji showing new emojis](/assets/searchmoji-16.4-emojis.png)